 It’s Saturday morning, May 16th, 2017.
 Janet is shopping in a mall and receives a text message on her smartphone.
 It’s a personal reminder of her favorite fashion store.
-The dress she recently look at on her notebook now has a discount!
+The dress she recently looked at on her notebook now has a discount!
 She is close and visits the store.

 This example sounds as something for the future, but experts agree that it won’t take long before this will be very common.
 The boundaries between on and offline purchases fade.
 Businesses are searching for new models to sell.
 Even supermarkets sell groceries online.
 And look at some fashion stores that use tablets in the stores to immediately order garments that are not in stock.
 And online web shops open physical stores to increase sale and interaction with their customers.